AlexJCturbo/pizza-hunt/README.md

 This project develops the backend part of the application "Pizza Hunt", a web page where users can create pizza recipes, post comments on other users' pizzas and add replies to comments.

 The project created the Express.js API routes and connects the back end to the NoSQL-database MongoDB to handle pizzas data and comments.
-Finally, this porject integrates the API code with the client’s existing frontend codebase.
+Finally, this project integrates the API code with the client’s existing frontend codebase.
 ###### [Back to Index](#Table-of-Contents)

 ## User Story

 ```
 As a user:
-I can create and customize my own unique pizza.
+I can create and customize my unique pizza.
 I can retrieve data about my pizzas or other pizzas created through the app.
-I want to be able to leave a comment on a pizza that has been created and reply to other users' comments.
+I want to be able to leave a comment on a pizza that has been created and reply to other user's comments.
 ```
 ###### [Back to Index](#Table-of-Contents)